ARSFI/winlink-mail-client/README.md

 # An Open Source Winlink Mail Client
-Open source email program for the winlink radio email system
+Open source cross platform email program for the winlink radio email system

 Now's your chance to help design a new cross-platform email client for Winlink.
 Initially, this repository will be concerned with gathering ideas - your ideas.